sohrabrahimi/Crime-in-Philadelphia/README.md

 Philadelphia as an example, with data of more than 6 thousand Airbnb listings and 10 year's crime data.
 Statistical methods, such as regression discontinuity analysis, are applied on the block group level.
-Our analyses show that Airbnb does not aect crime in a pre-specied neighborhood of the unit.
+Our analyses show that Airbnb does not affect crime in a pre-specified neighborhood of the unit.